Moments of Clarity (EP)

 Moments of Clarity is the third EP by American progressive metalcore band Erra.
 It was released on November 10, 2014 through Sumerian Records and was produced by Brian Hood.
-It is their only album with vocalist Ian Eubanks, the first with Sean Price as a guitarist (after having played bass on Augment), and their first release to be published by Sumerian Records.
+It is their only release with vocalist Ian Eubanks, the first with Sean Price as a guitarist (after having played bass on Augment), and their first release to be published by Sumerian Records.